-The consumer landscape for supermarkets has changed rapidly over the last few years thanks to the explosive popularity of trends such as e-commerce, customer-centric floor plans and food-court style seating.
+The consumer landscape for supermarkets has changed rapidly over the last few years thanks to the explosive popularity of trends such as e-commerce, customer-centric floor plans, and food-court style seating.
 Each of these trends highlights an exciting glimpse of the future.

 However, as supermarkets evolve in response, the need for improved operational efficiency is still a hot topic to date.
-One of the technological investments that supermarkets could consider is in improving their employee scheduling as creating more efficient schedules offers supermarkets the opportunity to reduce lost sales, minimize labour costs and improve employee happiness.
+One of the technological investments that supermarkets could consider is in improving their employee scheduling as creating more efficient schedules offers supermarkets the opportunity to reduce lost sales, minimize labor costs and improve employee happiness.